thetillhoff/webscan/README.md

 - TTL for dns and html caching
 - urls with or without ending slash / filename & extension
 - Check favicons (https://css-tricks.com/favicons-how-to-make-sure-browsers-only-download-the-svg-version/, https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs)

+- version variable has to be injected at build/release time